Best Things to Do in Venice Beach, California

 Mosaic Tile House

 The Mosaic Tile House has become such a fascination that Cheri now provides guided tours through the house.
 There’s even a gift shop.
-(And it’s probably safe to assume: They sell mosaic tiles here.)
+(Selling mosaic tiles, of course!)

 The Rose Venice

 Built up an appetite while wandering around town?
-The Rose Venice serves food as beautiful as its name.
-It’s beloved by the locals and the tourists alike.
+Satisfy your food craving at The Rose Venice, a restaurant that’s beloved by locals and tourists alike.

-Opening in the heart of Venice before the 1980s, the popular restaurant has done right by local producers and the public for many years.
-Serving seasonal food with local ingredients, The Rose offers everything from classic American dishes to globally-influenced cuisine.
+Opened in the heart of Venice before the 1980s, The Rose serves seasonal food with fresh, local ingredients.
+The popular restaurant offers everything from classic American dishes to globally-influenced cuisine.

 Venice Public Art Walls